 The Business of Science conference 2019 will be held at Cloth Hall Court, Leeds on Thursday 16th May 2019.

-Science and the commercialisation of science continues to be fundamental to the economic growth of the North and the UK economy.
-Following 2 successful years in Manchester, the Business of Science conference will be moving to Liverpool on the 17th May 2018 to highlight that City and the wider region’s successful role in the development of ground-breaking innovation and invention.
+Science and the commercialisation of science continues to be fundamental to the economic growth of the North and throughout the UK economy.
+Following 3 successful years in Manchester and Liverpool, the Business of Science conference will be moving to Leeds in 2019 to highlight that City and the wider region’s successful role in the development of ground-breaking science, innovation and invention.